ekovac/LightweightFedCM/README.md

 * Improve performance and privacy properties of FedCM by optionally moving credentialed calls to IdPs to a later point in the sign-in user journey.

 These changes explicitly must *not*:
-* Make invisible or silent timing attacks possible for a colluding IdP and RP.
+* Enable invisible or silent timing attacks for a colluding IdP and RP.
 * Create incentives for companies engaged in tracking to present themselves as a fake IdP.

 These changes are *not* intended to: